mkoistinen/link-sync/README.md

     ❯ link-sync --config ~/printers.yml --source ~/master_farm_files/usb --destination /usb/

-The program will show a preview of what *would* happen if the `--execute` option was provided.
+The program will show a preview of what *would* happen if the `--go` option was provided.

-If the operations look correct, rerun the program with the `--execute` argument:
+If the operations look correct, rerun the program with the `--go` argument:

     ❯ link-sync --config ~/printers.yml --source ~/master_farm_files/usb --destination /usb/ --execute